felix-fjm/veritas/README.md

-# Veritas — Wikipedia-Grounded RAG System
+# RAGpedia — Wikipedia-Grounded RAG System

 > Ask any question.
 Get a sourced, factual answer drawn directly from English Wikipedia - with clickable citations for every claim.

-Veritas is a fully self-hosted, Dockerised RAG (Retrieval-Augmented Generation) system that turns the English Wikipedia into a continuously updated knowledge base.
+RAGpedia is a fully self-hosted, Dockerised RAG (Retrieval-Augmented Generation) system that turns the English Wikipedia into a continuously updated knowledge base.
 It grounds any LLM in verified, sourced context - eliminating hallucination on factual questions.
-You bring your own API key; Veritas handles ingestion, embedding, retrieval, and prompt assembly.
+You bring your own API key; RAGpedia handles ingestion, embedding, retrieval, and prompt assembly.

 ---